SivaCse/angular-indepth/README.md

             - How Modules and Service works Using(287)
                 - if a service is provided in app route it is global and a root injector instance is created
-                - if a service is provided to lazy loaded module a seperate instance of chil injector is created with a seperate instance of the service
+                - if a service is provided to lazy loaded module a seperate instance of child injector is created with a seperate instance of the service
-                - Hence tw different service instance are provided
+                - Hence two different service instance are provided
                 - Even if share instance with service is used for eager loaded and lay loaded, the above concept applies
                 - In such a case we cannot use a global serive and there is no such use case according to max(dont provide services in shared modules, especially lazy loaded modules are used)
             - Using Child Injectors